marcelo-schreiber/T1GForum/README.md

   </a>

   <h3 align="center">T1GForum | Make posts in different sections, comment and see other users posts.</h3>
-  <p align="center">Since heroku doesn't allow permanent creation of files, it's impossible to host this website for free (I'd need to use AWS S3 or a similar service), thus, the images of the posts will be corrupted :( </p>
   <p align="center">
-    A website sample is hosted in https://t1gforum.netlify.app (Not fully working, but you can post something to see your image for 30 minutes or so).
+    A website sample is hosted in https://t1gforum.netlify.app (Now, it's fully working)
     <br />
     <br />
     <a href="https://t1gforum.netlify.app">View Demo</a>